Tonicc00/TeamMemberAllocation/README.md

 Choosing a group from select option shows you members of that group and the card that represents a member will have black border.
-Clicking on a member card without border will add this member to selected group and clicking a card with black bprder will remove member from the selected team.
+Clicking on a member card without border will add this member to selected group and clicking a card with black border will remove member from the selected team.
-There is also navbar which navigates you to the home page and list of groups with their members and their profession.
+There is also navbar which navigates you to the home page and a list of groups with their members and their profession.

 Hope it looks good and also that I will pick up on how to do this myself soon.